CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

+# AIP on demand AWS enabler

+Spawns a ready to go AIP platform on AWS.

+This set up comprises:

+* AIPConsole
+* CAST AIP
+* Dashboard
+* Postgres RDBMS

+With CAST AIP being the only component to scale out once the platform is spawned.

+The Postgres instance is shared by all components.

+## Primary use case - platform with 2 AIP nodes, within minutes

+1. Spawn a platform with 2 CAST AIP nodes in a given subnet in AWS, within minutes.
+2. Run projects analysis (manual)
+3. Grab results (manual)
+4. destroy platform

+### Future use cases ?

+Upload zip of source files to be analyzed through an AIPConsole endpoint and push the result (a Postgres dump?) to AWS s3.

 ## Requirements

-One must have AWS tokens with permission to launch ec2 instances, create security groups and have read access to a given s3 bucket.
+AWS tokens with permissions to launch ec2 instances, create security groups and have read access to a given s3 bucket.

-For the moment we also assume a subnet 172.31.64.0/20 exists.
-(private ips are hard coded)
+A VPC subnet id with its CIDR specification. (todo: describe overriding values in aws-defaults.yml)

-## Environment variables to set in `~/.aip_aws`
+### Environment variables to set in `~/.aip_aws`

 ```bash
 AWS_ACCESS_KEY_ID